aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 # Extensions to the ACME Protocol: The "renewalInfo" Resource

 We define a new resource type, the "renewalInfo" resource, as part of the ACME protocol.
-To request the suggested renewal information for a certificate, the client sends a GET or POST-as-GET request to a path under the server's renewalInfo URL.
+To request the suggested renewal information for a certificate, the client sends a GET request to a path under the server's renewalInfo URL.

 The full request URL is computed by concatenating the renewalInfo URL from the server's directory, a forward slash, and the hex-encoded SHA-1 hash of the certificate (sometimes called the certificate fingerprint or thumbprint).

-Conforming servers **MUST** provide the renewalInfo resource via POST-as-GET; they **SHOULD** provide it via unauthenticated GET as well.
-Conforming clients **SHOULD** use unauthenticated GET to request renewalInfo resources.

 ~~~ text
 GET https://example.com/acme/renewal-info/E9F370EA42AC6CB9D6FB51FE9D0CAA4CC9EBFC412BBA33D14BA8467ACF59CF19